ember-engines/ember-engines.com/markdown/guide/testing.md

 Hello, {{name}}!
 ```

-The integration test will be like this:
+Here is what the integration test for that component might look:

 ```js
 // <app-name>/tests/integration/components/hello-name-test.js